 What is Flatten The Curve?

-Flatten The Curve is a term that has become popular recently and used to show how our actions can have an impact on helping others by preventing our health care system from becoming overstressed.
+Flatten The Curve is a term that has become popular and used to show how our actions can have an impact on helping others by preventing our health care system from becoming overstressed.

-The “curve” is a reference the projected number of people who will contract the COVID-19 over a period of time.
+The “curve” is a reference to the projected number of people who will contract the COVID-19 over a period of time.
 The faster the curve rises, the faster our health care system becomes overloaded and the fewer people will be able to access care as a result.